Minee-Liane-Choi/MineeChoiLab/index.md

 ---
 ---

-# Voyage to the end of neurodegenerative disorders
+# A tireless voyage to the end of human neurodegenerative disorders

 An engaging 1-3 sentence description of your lab.